nathanshelly/.files/README.md

 My personal dotfiles.

-## try them out with zero risk or effort
+## try them out with zero risk or commitment

-Run the following command to play around with these dotfiles in a zero-risk sandbox:
+Run the following command to play around with these dotfiles in a sandbox:

 ```bash
 docker run --interactive --tty nathanshelly/dotfiles:latest